ChainUp-Cloud/.github/profile/README.md

-# Welcome to KingHash
+# Welcome to NodeDAO

-At KingHash, our mission is to let blockchain technology empower everything.
-We offer a complete suite of blockchain applications and technical infrastructure for businesses all in one platform.
-KingHash provide enterprise-grade node and staking infrastructure, multi-chain API suite, and developer tools while also actively participating in community & governance.
+NodeDao provides a decentralized solution for Ethereum liquidity staking.
+The NodeDAO protocol is a smart contract for next-generation liquidity staking derivatives that incorporates all concepts of traditional liquidity staking, permissionless operators, re-staking, distributed validators and validator NFTs in a single protocol.

-You can find our platform [here](https://www.kinghash.com/) and learn how to use our platform [here](https://docs.chainupcloud.com/).
+You can find more [here](https://nodedao.com/).